Yimro/monitoring-embedded-system/README.md

 Python exporter for the sensor nodes, uses the python prometheus exporter library.
 This exporter receives data as a MQTT subscriber and exports them.

 ### custom-exporter-loadtest
-Python script that generates many exporters and a http service discovery server
+Python script that generates many exporters and a http service discovery server, only used in setup 2

 ### monitoring/prometheus
 Prometheus config files for this project